Higher Education: Alert Notification System Best Practices

 Life inevitably throws us curve balls.
-Hazardous weather may cause an event to be delayed or cancelled.
+Hazardous weather may cause an event to be delayed or canceled.
 A natural disaster may cause a widespread outage or leave behind damage.
 Campus violence or crime may put people in extreme danger.
 Even something as mundane as a technical difficulty may cripple essential functions.
 In these circumstances, students and faculty need to be informed.
-When time is of the essence, the most reliable way to instantly inform people of circumstantial changes is an SMS emergency text system.
+When time is of the essence, the most reliable way to instantly inform people of circumstantial changes is an SMS emergency alert notification system.

-Benefits of SMS Emergency Alert Notifications:
+Benefits of SMS Urgent Alert Notifications:

 - SMS texts can be broadcasted to a large group in a matter of seconds

 - SMS text is the preferred method of communication among college students

 - Open rates for texts are at about 99%, while open rates for emails are at about 15%

 - Approximately 90% of texts are read in under 3 minutes

 - SMS provides no requirement for an internet connection to receive an alert